 ADDITIONAL DATA REQUIRED FOR SPECIAL PROJECTS

+Intersection Control Changes

+When the LPA intends to develop, change, or reinstall existing traffic control at an intersection with the state highway system, a preliminary investigation, intersection control evaluation of reasonable alternatives, and collaboration with ODOT region staff is required to determine the recommended control method.
+Signalized intersections or roundabouts require a request to the State Traffic Engineer request, supported by the Region Traffic Engineer.
+If approved by the State Traffic Engineer, roundabout design must also be approved by the State Roadway Engineer.

 Traffic Signal Projects

-The LPA shall provide warrants for signalization in accordance with the Manual on Uniform Traffic Control Devices and Oregon Supplements.
-Designs for signalization at intersections with state routes require review by ODOT.
+When an Intersection Control Evaluation indicates a traffic signal is a reasonable control strategy, the LPA shall provide warrants for signalization in accordance with the Manual on Uniform Traffic Control Devices and Oregon Supplements.
+If a traffic signal is approved for construction by the State Traffic Engineer, designs for signalization at intersections with state routes require review by ODOT.
 An ODOT signal permit is required for all traffic signals on state routes.
 LPAs should contact their Regional Local Agency Liaison, as early application and coordination with ODOT’s Region Traffic Engineer is required.

-Projects Involving the State Highway System
+Designs for Projects Involving the State Highway System

 Designs for all projects involving state highway system shall be submitted to the ODOT Regional Local Agency Liaison for processing and obtaining ODOT approval.
 All work at intersections with the state highway system requires submittal of an intersection plan to the Regional Local Agency Liaison for processing and obtaining ODOT approval.
+Projects with signals or roundabouts require State Traffic Engineer approval.
 Prints of existing intersection plans are available from ODOT.
 Revisions should be shown on these prints.

+Access Management on the State Highway System

+For a project on or along the state highway where a public or private connection to the state highway exists within the project limits, access management requirements must be met pursuant to OAR 734-051-5120.

+Access management issues should be identified as early as possible in the project development process, as minimum notification and appeal rights must be provided to affected real property owners.
+Average timelines to complete the access management process is 3-6 months or longer and should be completed by DAP acceptance.

+For additional information on access management requirements, see Chapter 5, Section C.

 Special Research or Use of Experimental Features

 Such projects require FHWA approval.
 Contact the Regional Local Agency Liaison for additional information.